Blast beat

 "The 'original' or traditional blastbeat is a single-stroke roll played between your cymbal and snare, with your kick playing simultaneously with every cymbal hit."

-Napalm Death is said to have coined the term, though this style of drumming had previously been used by others for its characteristically chaotic sound.
+Napalm Death is credited with coining the term, though this style of drumming had previously been used by others for its characteristically chaotic sound.

 History

 Antecedents in jazz and rock

 Although most commonly associated with hardcore punk and extreme metal, the earliest forms of what would later become the blast beat are noted to have appeared in jazz music.
 A commonly cited early example that somewhat resembles the modern technique is a brief section of Sam Woodyard's drum solo during a 1962 rendition of "Kinda Dukish" with the Duke Ellington orchestra.
 A clip of the performance under the title "The first blast beat in the world" garnered almost one million views on YouTube.
 Woodyard's example, however, lacks the modern inclusion of kick drum and cymbal work into the beat.
 Another early instance can be heard in Sunny Murray's 1966 or '67 performance on a live recording "Holy Ghost" with saxophonist Albert Ayler, although this did not receive an official release until the 1998 reissue of Albert Ayler in Greenwich Village.
 Prior to these two examples resurfacing and receiving the attention in the 2010s, AllMusic contributor Thom Jurek credited Tony Williams as the "true inventor of the blastbeat" for his frenetic performance on "Dark Prince" for Trio of Doom in 1979, officially released only in 2007.

 Some early antecedents of blast beats have also been identified in rock music.
 An early example of a proto-blast beat can be found in the Tielman Brothers' 1959 single, "Rock Little Baby of Mine" during the instrumental break.
 Drummer Steve Ross of the band Coven also plays an "attempt" at a blast beat in the track "Dignitaries of Hell" off the group's 1969 album, Witchcraft Destroys Minds & Reaps Souls.

 Four early examples of blast beats were performed in 1970: King Crimson's "The Devil's Triangle" off their sophomore release In the Wake of Poseidon includes proto-blastbeats in the later half of the song; Mike Fouracre of Marsupilami performs many blast beats throughout their self-titled album, most notably on "And the Eagle Chased the Dove to Its Ruin"; Emerson, Lake & Palmer's track "The Barbarian" contains a very brief blast beat in the outro; Bill Ward, drummer of pioneering heavy metal band Black Sabbath, played a few blast beats on a live performance of their song "War Pigs" (e.g. at timestamps 3:52 and 6:38).